 The organization hires appropriately qualified personnel to meet the demand for services and support the achievement of the organization's mission.

+Interpretation: Organizations that use AI to assist with recruitment (e.g., resume screening) must have mechanisms in place to regularly audit AI tools to ensure they are not promoting discriminatory hiring practice.
+AI may supplement human judgement and critical thinking but should never replace it, particularly in high-stakes, high-risk, or complex decision making such as hiring decisions.

+Related Standard: RPM 8.04

 Note: Please see the Personnel Records Checklist for additional guidance on this standard.

 HR 2.02